-The horizontal boreholes of each array will be drilled at the specified diameters, locations, and orientations indicated in Figure 2 (horizontal boreholes will deviate downward an inch or two over their length, which is acceptable and allows produced brine to accumulate at the far ends of the boreholes).
-After completion of each borehole, a plug (i.e., a sewer plug or small mechanical packer) will be installed to minimize evaporation of brine from boreholes into the mine ventilation.
-The plug will be inserted whenever other activities are not being conducted in the boreholes.
-The actual as-built location of the boreholes at the drift face will be documented with surveying techniques.
+The horizontal boreholes comprising each array were set to be drilled at the target diameters, locations, and orientations indicated in Figure 2 (horizontal boreholes should dip down to accumulate brine at the far ends of the boreholes).
+After completion of each borehole, the boreholes were blown out with compressed air to remove cuttings and a plug (i.e., a small mechanical packer) was installed to minimize long-term borehole dryout into the mine ventilation.
+Plugs are left in place when other activities are not being conducted in the boreholes.